theexperiential/Owlette/README.md

 ## 🐞 Troubleshooting

+### 📝 Logs
-Logs are stored in `_service.log` for the service and `_email.log` for the email notifications.
+Logs are stored in `_service.log` for the service, `_email.log` for the email notifications, and `_tray.log` for the tray icon.
 Check these logs for debugging information.

+### 🔄 Restarting the service
+If you exit Owlette from the tray icon or stop the service and wish to restart it, you can go to Services (`services.msc` from the run menu), and find the "Owlette Service" and click on "Start the service", or run the following command as an administrator:

+    python owlette_service.py start

 ## 🤝 Contributing